giantswarm/docs/src/content/tutorials/observability/data-ingestion/logs/_index.md

   - Why do my clusters run Alloy?
 ---

-By default, Giant Swarm clusters starting from release v29.0.0 are equipped with [Alloy](https://grafana.com/docs/alloy), it's a lightweight, high-performance OpenTelemetry collector.
-It's configured to collects system logs from your cluster and forwards them to a central [Loki](https://grafana.com/docs/loki) instance running on the management cluster.
+By default, Giant Swarm clusters starting from release v29.0.0 are equipped with [Alloy](https://grafana.com/docs/alloy), a lightweight, high-performance `OpenTelemetry` collector.
+It's configured to collect system logs from your cluster and forward them to a central [`Loki`](https://grafana.com/docs/loki) instance running on the management cluster.

 The Giant Swarm Observability Platform allows you to ingest logs from your workloads in a self-service way using labels to select which pods to ingest logs from.